fsi-open/files/doc/extensions.md

 it altogether if for any reason a file has gone missing.

 In order to disable these checks, you can use the `FSi\Component\Files\FileManagerConfigurator\FileExistanceChecksConfigurator` interface.
-Just check if the implementation of the `FileManager` that you are using is implementing it and you toggle the aforementioned behaviour.
-By default it should be turned on.
+If you are using Symfony along with Flysystem, there is a service alias for that interface, so you can typehint the `FileExistanceChecksConfigurator` interface instead of `FileManager` where you need it.